 The Roseman Training Site is an online training program that helps students, faculty and staff create a safe and healthy campus community where they take care of themselves, look out for one another, and make choices for the greater good.
 The Training Site and content are available to all faculty, staff, and students.
+Training is assigned to incoming students prior to orientation and assigned to incoming faculty and staff at hire.
 To access the Training Site, please contact Facilities Management.

-Specifically, the University offers the following primary prevention and ongoing awareness programs for all current and incoming students.

-Name of Program Date Held Location Held Brief overview Intimate Partner Violence Available online 24/7 Via Roseman Training Site Online Program Educates on how to properly identify, respond to and handle incidents of intimate partner violence Title IX Student Orientation: Sexual misconduct policy Available online 24/7 Via Roseman Training Site Online Program Educates on Roseman policy surrounding sexual misconduct as well as the importance of Title IX.
-Educates on how to report sexual misconduct and the procedures that are taken once a report is received.
+Specifically, the University of incoming students. fers the following primary pre vention and ongoing awareness programs for all current and Name of Program Date Held Location Held Brief overview Intimate Partner Violence Available online 24/7 Via Roseman Training Site Online Program Educates on how to properly identify, respond to and handle incidents of intimate partner violence

-Student Mental health Available online 24/7 Via Roseman Training Site Online Program Provides an overview of mental health awareness, strategies to help peers, warning signs, ways to respond and how to create a positive environment Bystander Intervention Available online 24/7 Via Roseman Training Site Online Program Educate students on the "bystander effect" and intervention strategies related to preventing sexual violence.
-Campus SAVE act Available online 24/7 Via Roseman Training Site Online Program Sexual Violence Prevention Education course that educates on consent, healthy relationships, bystander intervention, and harassment
+Title IX Student Orientation: Available online 24/7 Via Online Program Educates on Roseman policy

+Sexual misconduct policy Roseman Training Site surrounding sexual misconduct as well

+as the importance of Title IX.
+Educates

+on how to report sexual misconduct

+and the procedures that are taken

+once a report is received.

+Student Mental health Available online 24/7 Via Online Program Provides an overview of mental health

+Roseman Training Site awareness, strategies to help peers,

+warning signs, ways to respond and

+how to create a positive environment

+Bystander Intervention Available online 24/7 Via Online Program Educate students on the "bystander

+Roseman Training Site effect" and intervention strategies

+related to preventing sexual violence.

+Campus SAVE act Available online 24/7 Via Online Program Sexual Violence Prevention Education

+Roseman Training Site course that educates on consent,

+healthy relationships, bystander

+intervention, and harassment